Vitorir/Vitorir/README.md

 ### Olá!
 Eu sou Vitor Ipiranga ✌️
-I'm a novice programmer in the field since the beginning of 2022, focusing on web-dev with React and SpringBoot.
+I'm a novice programmer in the field since the end of 2021, focusing on web-dev with React and SpringBoot.
 Hoping to build projects and learn everyday.

 ### Tecnologias
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)